hmuchalski/128a/syllabus-CHEM-129B/syllabus-lab-129B.md

 Upon completion of this course, students will be able to:

+- Construct scientific explanations of their observations and results.
+Rationalize observations by selecting appropriate models for their systems and understand the limitations of models and theories.
-- Keep accurate, clear, concise, and complete records of their laboratory work in a notebook that would allow a trained organic chemist to reproduce the results.
+- Keep and maintain an effective laboratory notebook/record that would allow a chemist (having similar level of training) to reproduce the results.
-- Describe what you see (macroscopic) with chemical language (microscopic & sub-microscopic).
-- Design ways you can separate a mixture into its components by manipulating physical and chemical properties.
+- Select or design a separation or purification method based physical and chemical properties of compounds in a mixture.
 - Use standard laboratory equipment and instruments and evaluate the reliability and significance of laboratory data, all within professional ethical guidelines.
 - Use online databases to find relevant research articles containing information such as physical and chemical properties of organic molecules, synthetic procedures, and spectroscopic data.
-- Rationalize physical phenomena using polarity and intermolecular forces.
-- Plan a synthesis experiment by evaluating the information found in online databases and research articles.
 - Carry out an experimental procedure to synthesize, isolate, purify, and analyze the product of chemical synthesis.
-- Analyze the results of an experiment and be able to identify sources of error and suggest improvements.
 - Interpret spectroscopic data of organic compounds to confirm the structure of organic compounds.
+- Draw effective 2-D structures using ChemDraw and present data in graphs and tables.
 - Communicate the results of experiments to the instructor and peers in written form (lab report) and presentation (slide deck or poster).

 For more details refer to Department Student Learning Outcomes modeled after [ACS Guidelines for Bachelor’s Degree Programs][ACS-guidelines].